The Great French Revolution

 The Great French Revolution, 1789–1793 is a 1909 history of the French Revolution by Peter Kropotkin, published in both French and English.
-It was first translated from French to English by William Heinemann in 1909.
+It was first translated from French to English by Nannie Dryhurst in 1909.

 Kropotkin wrote a series of articles on the French Revolution for Le Révolté and an essay for The Nineteenth Century in 1889.
 These articles were expanded into The Great French Revolution, which was published in French and English in 1909.